mkulDev/CMS-magnetic-store/README.md

 ## Introduction
 My CMS simplifies this process by offering an intuitive admin panel that puts you in control of your product list.
-Pease See live demo: https://magnetic-store.netlify.app
+You can watch live demo here: https://magnetic-store.netlify.app

 ## Screenshots
 <img src="/src/assets/screnn1.jpg" alt="Alt Text" width="500"/>